YoussefVpm/Inverted_Pendulum/README.md

 This project demonstrate the design and an simulation of an inverted pendulum on cart whch can balance itself due to external disturbance.
 The approach used here is by using the blocks of [simscape](https://www.mathworks.com/products/simscape.html) library in [MATLAB/Simulink](https://www.mathworks.com/products/simulink.html), which consist of actual components representing the real world.

+# Report
+A report of this project is well explained written in the IEEE conference format, consult it for more litterature explanation

 # How to run the session
+* Downlaod the zip file containing all the files from Github
+* Open the matlab live script (IP.mlx) and run all the sections
+* Open the Simulink file IP.slx, set the ref positionon the cart
+* Run the simulation, the mechanics explorer  will automatically appear

 # Demo